facebook pixel Skip to Main Content

 My research program focuses primarily on understanding factors that influence the ecology and conservation of native fish populations.
 Although I am interested in many different types of fishes, over the past 20 years most of my research efforts have been directed towards salmonid fish populations.
 I view my research program as having three main branches that I believe are important aspects of salmonid fish ecology.

 A long-standing and fundamental question of salmonid fish population dynamics in streams has been what are the primary factors that limit their abundance?
-My studies have examined how food and space competition can be important influences on limiting the abundance of salmonids in streams.
+My studies have examined how food and space competition can be important influences in limiting the abundance of salmonids in streams.
 Studies I have conducted have led to a better understanding of how concurrent changes in body size and space requirements cause predictable declines in salmonid abundance over time, and that food abundance in streams is often a limiting factor for salmonids.

 A second major component of my research program is based on the premise that increasing human influences will continue to cause native populations to decline or go extinct.
 Conservation biologists are then faced with the problem of prioritizing populations to conserve.
 In western North America, the diversity of fish fauna at a species level of taxonomy is relatively poor, but significant intraspecific variability dictates that protecting biodiversity will require recognizing important within-species levels of diversity.
 I have approached this problem by trying to develop metrics of morphological diversity in salmonid fishes.
-I have developed such metrics by examining whether ecological conditions have shaped the phenotype of different populations of salmonids, and whether such differences have a genetic basis or are solely environmentally induced characters.
+I have developed such metrics by examining whether ecological conditions have shaped the phenotype of different populations of salmonids and whether such differences have a genetic basis or are solely environmentally induced characters.
 My studies of rainbow trout from British Columbia and cutthroat trout from Alaska to New Mexico indicate a significant component of phenotypic diversity is related to ecological conditions and that such differences have a genetic basis.
 When combined with phylogeographic studies of the main evolutionary lineages of these fishes, my colleagues and I helped to develop rules for identifying the frequency and distribution of intraspecific diversity in salmonid fishes.

 Education